neoncortex/bashed/README.md

 ### File variables:
 - editdir: Contains the path to the edit directory.
 By default: $HOME/.edit;
+- editreadlines: File used to store lines that where cut/copied;
+- editsearchdir: Contains the path to store the file search cache;

 ## Using e:
 Commands can be passed directly to ed, using e, like: